-The crew or Assignment Desk must call the Public Information Officer (PIO) in advance to secure a spot at the curb east of Terminal 4.
+The crew or assignment manager must call the Public Information Officer (PIO) in advance to secure a spot at the curb between Terminals 1 and 2.
 The PIO will make arrangements for the crew and identify the exact location.
 See below for more requirement.

 Media representatives are required to display press identification and identify themselves to anyone they interview, photograph, or film.